| Home |

 The director casts him as Hatuey, the legendary cacique who led the Tainos in revolt against

 the Spanish in 1512.
-But as it turns out, Daniel is a rebel in real life, leading the
+But as it turns out, Daniel is a rebel in real life too, leading the

-people of Cochabamba in a revolt when the government tries to block their access to water
+people of Cochabamba in a protest when the government tries to block their access to water

 following a deal with a California company to privatize Bolivia's water.
 Daniel's